 These lights also affect the aquatic environment, forcing creatures that prefer the dark into deeper waters and drawing to the surface those that prefer the light.
-IT is never a good idea to change the natural environment - especially for something as self-centred as vanity lighting.
+It is never a good idea to change the natural environment - especially for something as self-centred as vanity lighting.

 Light Shield for 13-watt CF Bulb

-Distribution of Light with Bulb Shield.
+Distribution of Light with a Bulb Shield.
 Centre is 2.5 times brighter than without shield.
 So, use a lower wattage bulb.

-Distribution of Light without this shield.
+Distribution of Light without a Bulb Shield.

 Illumination seems fine but with considerable glare.